aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

-the value of the range.
+Gets the value of the range.
 If the range contains multiple cells, the returned/applied object should be Object[][].

 **Returns:**
 java.lang.Object